Jump ahead to...

 When drilling down into a theme like "In Flight Entertainment" on the dashboard, the field segmentation chart will show an additional value, Expected Frequency.

 The expected frequency, depicted by the small vertical line, shows you the percentage of records that a particular segment (like Cabin Flow) matches when looking at the overall data set (regardless of the theme you've clicked into or what filters you have applied).

 To calculate the expected frequency, we look at the differences between the Expected Frequency and Observed Frequency to see if there are any discrepancies between the two.

-In the example above, we can see that the Observed Frequency (the percent of Economy Class Passengers who are talking about In Flight Entertainment (the Query we're exploring) is 74.25% and the Expected Frequency (the total percent of Passengers who flew Economy across the entire data set) is 67.39%.
+In the example above, we can see that the Observed Frequency (the percent of Economy Class Passengers who are talking about In Flight Entertainment (the Theme we're exploring) is 74.25% and the Expected Frequency (the total percent of Passengers who flew Economy across the entire data set) is 67.39%.

-This means that more passengers who flew Economy Class are talking about the In Flight Entertainment than what we expected (meaning that this particular segment is over indexing when it comes to comparing the Segment with the Query).
+This means that more passengers who flew Economy Class are talking about the In Flight Entertainment than what we expected (meaning that this particular segment is over indexing when it comes to comparing the Segment with the Theme).

 Conversely we see the opposite with "Business Class" respondents!

 To learn more about Observed vs Expected, check out our advanced guide here!

 If you have any questions about your Observed vs Expected Chart (or anything else!) you can get in touch with us any time by hitting the blue chat button to your right 👉